Jun 8, 2019

-Convergence was among 10 Canadian companies selected by the Canadian government – and the only company from Western Canada! – to present Canadian software technology capabilities to the Japanese market.
+Convergence was among 10 Canadian companies selected by the Canadian government – and the only company from Western Canada! – to present Canadian software technology capabilities including AI and Block chain development to the Japanese market.
 None of this would have been possible without the support of the BC Ministry of Jobs, Trade & Technology, and Senior Trade Commissioner Julie Poirier and the rest of the Canadian Embassy in Tokyo.
 They graciously organized many aspects of our trip, and planned various other events.

 Many Japanese companies were searching for strong AI and blockchain technology development partners to implement their products or services.
 Due to the supply of AI and software engineers in Japan not meeting the current demand for such expertise, Convergence – having its own Japanese team to cater to the Japanese market – was very well received.
 Furthermore, many Japanese companies are seeking to enter the North American market, and our multi-lingual team composition – 25% speaking Japanese natively – made us an ideal strategic development partner for both sides of the Pacific.